 Just like every marriage is different, so is every divorce case.
-Some couples are able to cooperate and settle issues such as child custody or property division in a relatively easy manner, while other refuse to agree and take the case to a costly divorce trial.
-If you and your spouse are struggling to agree on certain issues but want to avoid the time, energy, and expense of trial, one option you should consider is mediation.
+Some couples are able to cooperate and settle issues such as child custody or property division in a relatively easy manner, while others refuse to agree and take the case to a costly divorce trial.
+If you and your spouse are struggling to agree on certain issues but want to avoid the time, energy, and expense of trial, one option you should consider is mediation we recommend you take time to speak with one of our divorce lawyers to see if this is an option in your decision to file for divorce.

 How Divorce Mediation Works